Danielle Colaprico: Loan to Adelaide United, 2016–2018

 In October 2016, Colaprico was loaned to Australian club Adelaide United along with her Red Star teammates Katie Naughton and Sofia Huerta.
 Colaprico re-signed with the club in October 2017, joining her Chicago teammates Katie Naughton and Alyssa Mautz.

 Loan to Sydney FC

 It was announced on September 28, 2018, that Colaprico would be joining Sydney FC in the W-League for the 2018–2019 season.
 She was one of four American players joining the club, alongside former Red Stars teammate Sofia Huerta, Aubrey Bledsoe of the Washington Spirit and Savannah McCaskill of Sky Blue FC.
 Colaprico appeared in 11 games for Sydney.
 She started both playoff games, helping Sydney win the 2018-19 W-League Championship.

-San Diego Wave FC, 2023–
+San Diego Wave FC, 2023–2024

 Colaprico signed with San Diego Wave Fútbol Club on December 5, 2022.
 She signed a two-year deal with the Californian club.

 At the end of her second season, Colaprico was out of contract with the Wave.
 The club later announced that she would not be returning to San Diego and would instead be exploring opportunities as a free agent.

+Houston Dash, 2025–

+On Jan.
+21, 2025, the Houston Dash announced that they had signed Colaprico to a contract through the 2026 season.
+In 2025, she appeared in all 26 regular-season games, starting all of them.